raballew/okd-the-hard-way/.github/CONTRIBUTING.md

 ## What Goes Where

-This repository contains a OKD The Hard Way labs and configuration files.
+This repository contains the OKD The Hard Way labs documentation and resources.

 If you are porting OKD The Hard Way to a different environment, that code should go in a seperate repository.
 Of course, if your port requires in changes in this